bobmonsour/11tybundle.dev/src/posts/2025/11ty-bundle-79.md

 **_A note from Bob:_**

 For a long time, I'd been in the habit of adding posts to the database as I found them.
 But due to travel and a couple of other life stressors, I just started adding links to the posts in an Obsidian doc.
 Well, they just kept piling up and not getting added to the bundle.
 A few of days ago, I finally sat down and added them all.
-For those of you who subscribe to the [RSS feed](/firehosefeed.xml) of the [/firehose/]Firehose, on the evening of October 8th, you likley saw a flood of posts (about 15 of them) land in your feed readers.
+For those of you who subscribe to the [RSS feed](/firehosefeed.xml) of the [Firehose](/firehose/), on the evening of October 8th, you likely saw a flood of posts (about 15 of them) land in your feed readers.
 My apologies for the deluge.

 One of the reasons I've been busy is that we're searching for a new home in Southern California.
 Over our 32 years of marriage, we've lived in 10 different houses across 3 states (CA, NJ, and WA).
 So, yes, this next one will be our **11th** house.
 11th time's a charm!
 And with that, it will hopefully be our last.
 We're looking forward to being closer to family and old friends.